ballerina-attic/loadbalancing-failover/README.md

-# Failover and Load Balancing
+# Load Balancing
 Load Balancing is efficiently distributing incoming network traffic across a group of backend servers.
-Failover refers to a procedure by which a system automatically transfers control to a duplicate system when it detects a fault or failure.
-The combination of load balancing and failover techniques will create highly available systems with efficiently distributing the workload among available resources.
-Ballerina language supports load balancing and failover out-of-the-box.
+The combination of load balancing and failover techniques will create highly available systems with efficiently distributing the workload among all the available resources.
+Ballerina language supports load balancing out-of-the-box.

-> This guide walks you through the process of adding load balancing and failover for Ballerina programmes.
+> This guide walks you through the process of adding load balancing for Ballerina programmes.

 The following are the sections available in this guide.